 Authors are responsible for disclosing financial support from commercial entities or other non-financial conflicts of interest that might bias the interpretation of results.
 If no competing interests exist, please state "The authors declare no potential conflicts of interest".

 Competing interests include any financial interests, direct or indirect, that might raise questions regarding bias in the your work, conclusions, implications or perspectives stated – including relevant commercial or other sources of funding for each individual author(s).

 It is the role of the corresponding author to ensure this is adhered to.

-According to COPE, a redundant publication is a wok or sections of that work that is published more than once.
+According to COPE, a redundant publication is a “work, or sections of that work, that is published more than once.”
 If redundant or duplicate publication is attempted or occurs without notification to TMT, the journal will follow the editorial action contained in the COPE Flowchart for Redundant Publication.

 Authors should alert the editor if the work includes subject matter about which a previous paper has been published.
 Referred work should be referenced in the new paper.
 Copies of materials, including papers in press, should be submitted with your manuscript submission to assist the editor in determining how to handle the issue.

-The abstract must be structured with headings (Objective, Design, Setting, Participants, Interventions, Main outcome measures, Results, Conclusions.
-For meta-analyses usually Objective, Design, Results, Conclusion headings are needed.
+The abstract must be structured with headings (Objective, Design, Setting, Participants, Interventions, Main outcome measures, Results, Conclusions).
+For meta-analyses headings are typically: Objective, Design, Results, and Conclusion.